sergiooliveira28/i3dotfiles/README.md

 Then use pacman to install dependencies.

-`pacman -S i3-wm rofi compton xfce4-panel feh xinput pactl xbacklight`
+`pacman -S i3-wm i3status rofi compton xfce4-panel feh xinput pactl xbacklight`

 ### UPDATE-2017-01-08

 Default pre-requesites are commented for better compatibility.
 If you want the XFCE taskbar, you have to uncomment in "config" file.

+### UPDATE 2019-01-02

+Added i3status to the list